 Heated bathroom floors are the epitome of luxury — but that doesn’t mean they have to carry an exorbitant cost.
 The average homeowner has no idea how affordable heated floors are or that they can even install an electric floor-heating system themselves if they’d like.
 If this sounds like you, you’ve come to the right place.

-Floor-heating systems for warming tile in a bathroom cost between $5-$12 per square foot for electric heated mats, rolls or cables with fixing strips.
-The in-floor heating cost goes up to $15-$20 per square foot for heating cables with a waterproof installation membrane instead of fixing strips.
+Floor-heating systems for warming tile in a bathroom cost between $6-$12 per square foot for electric heated mats, rolls or cables with fixing strips.
+The in-floor heating cost can also be as low as $9 per square foot for heating cables with a waterproof installation membrane instead of fixing strips.
 You can calculate how much floor heating will cost for your specific bathroom by using WarmlyYours’s Radiant Floor Heating Quote Builder.

 Here's an example: a mid-sized bathroom is typically about 50 square feet, with about 35 square feet that can be heated (you can’t heat right up against the wall or under permanent fixtures like vanities, showers, tubs or toilets).
-That would put the price for a floor-heating system between $175 and $420.
-If you’d like to use a waterproof installation membrane, that raises the price to between $525 and $700.
+That would put the price for a floor-heating elements between $339 and $519.
+If you’d like to use a waterproof installation membrane, that raises the price to between $548.